Last Updated February 12th, 2023 at 05:21 pm by Lisa

 - pinch black pepper

-- In a blender or food processor, add mayonnaise, sour cream, minced parsley, green onions (and or chives), anchovy paste, tarragon vinegar (or white wine vinegar), lemon juice, crushed garlic, kosher sea salt, and black pepper.
+- In a blender or food processor, add mayonnaise, sour cream, finely minced parsley, green onions (and or chives), anchovy paste, tarragon vinegar (or white wine vinegar), lemon juice, crushed garlic, kosher sea salt, and black pepper.

-Swaps and Variations
+Recipe Notes, Swaps, and Variations

-Variations: As recipes do, they all evolve over time.
-There are so many green goddess versions with mint, cilantro, basil, dill, ripe avocado, cashews, lime juice, and just a few teaspoons anchovy paste.
-The original recipe has been turned into a vegan green goddess dressing, and most modern recipes call for avocado.
-But in my humble opinion that is not the original recipe from back in the day.
-Those variations are all up to you, but hey this is so good, why change a California classic?
+Flavor Variations: As recipes do, they all evolve over time.
+There are so many green goddess versions with mint, cilantro, cloves garlic, basil, dill, ripe avocado, cashews, lime juice, and just a few teaspoons of anchovy paste.

-Green Goddess Salad Dressing became very popular in the 70s and most people might think it was named for its green-tinted color, but there is a great deal of history with this recipe.
-It has come in and out of popularity over the decades, both as a homemade salad dressing and sold bottled in grocery stores since the 1920's.
+Green Goddess Salad Dressing Recipes became very popular in the 70s and most people might think it was named for its green-tinted color, but there is a great deal of history with this recipe.

 History